Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 This charming town is one of the oldest wine regions in France, offering a mix of rustic beauty and rich tradition.

-Facade of Saint-Michel Abbey in Gaillac, a key point on a wine tour from Toulouse.
+Facade of the Saint-Michel abbey in Gaillac, a key point on a wine tour from Toulouse.
+Photo by diegoenfrance.com

 Pink brick architecture, the hallmark of Gaillac